-Figure 5B shows the second EOF (constrained to be spatially orthogonal to the first EOF).
-It is more complex than those discussed to this point, and it illustrates the importance of having information available from locations where flows of interest can be found.
-In this case, the VTMX 2000 field campaign made it possible to monitor winds near the mouths of
+Figure 5b shows the second EOF (constrained to be spatially orthogonal to the first EOF).
+It is more complex than those discussed to this point, and it illustrates the importance of having information available from locations at which flows of interest can be found.
+In this case, the VTMX 2000 field campaign made it possible to monitor winds near the mouths of some of the canyons and along the broad west slope of the Salt Lake Valley.
 As a consequence, this EOF shows more evidence of canyon drainage and slope flow than was possible in the other cases.
-The slope flow at the Kennecott Copper slope site (CDW) is particularly evident, which suggests that it is distinctly out of phase with the dominant north-south flow of the first EOF.
+The slope flow at the Kennecott Copper slope site (site CDW) is particularly evident, which suggests that it is distinctly out of phase with the dominant north-south flow of the first EOF.
 The second EOF also has some of the characteristics seen in the other cases, in that there is a confluence (for positive coefficients) of the side canyon and slope flows throughout the length of the main valley.